yretenai/io_import_psw/README.md

 Single Chunk.

-`284 bytes - char[256] map_path, int actor_id, float x, float y, int type, int size, float scale, float offset`
+`296 bytes - char[256] map_path, int actor_id, float[2] xy, int type, int size, float height_mod, float[2] offset, int[2] dimensions`

-Specifies landscape components, last two values are speculative and uncertain how it functions.
-These values are the X and Z of the "Bias" property.

-Landscape importing is imprefect at best, and often completely wrong, but it constructs the tiles correctly, at least.
+Sector size is a cube of size.

+Specifies landscape components.
+To get the real value of the height, subtract 0.5 and multiply by 2 then by height_mod.

+Height_mod is calculated as `256 / (scale.UP + 1)`.
+When height maps are calculated, the UP value is eqauivalent to size.

+So if scale.UP is not identical to size, adjust accordingly.
+You can optimize it by setting the vertical scale to 256 and ignoring height_mod.

+Offset is the offset in the texture map, multiple sectors can subdivide the same texture. `Dimensions` indicates how many sectors should be in the texture.

 ## Why an animation format change?

 The old format is quite inefficient by duplicating idle keyframes.
 This leads to ballooned keyframe sizes, along with significant slowdown in Blender when used excessively (i.e. a long animation.)

 The new format only stores keyframes if they actually change bone data, resulting in a smaller file and a more traditional approach to animations.

 This is a breaking change, thus a different magic value is used.